Nivalenol: Toxicity, indications and side effects

 The toxicity of nivalenol in humans is for the most parts unknown yet, but it was investigated in mice, rats and hamster cells.
 Thereby the toxicity was divided in the following topics: acute/subacute, subchronic, chronic and carcinogenicity, genotoxicity, developmental toxicity studies and studies on reproduction, immunotoxicity/hematotoxycity and effects on nervous system.

 Acute/subacute toxicity

-The oral LD50 of nivalenol was found to be 38.9 mg/kg bw in mice whereas the intraperitonal, subcutaneous and intravenous routes of exposure gave LD50 values of 5–10 mg/kg bw.
+The oral LD50 of nivalenol was found to be 38.9 mg/kg bw in mice whereas the intraperitoneal, subcutaneous and intravenous routes of exposure gave LD50 values of 5–10 mg/kg bw.
 In mice already within 3 days the most deaths occurred after oral exposure through marked congestion and haemorrhage in intestine, in acute toxicity also lymphoid organs are included.
 Nivalenol given over time periods of 24 days in lower doses (ca. 3,5 mg/kg bw) showed significant erythropenia and slight leukopenia.

 Subchronic toxicity

 The subchronic toxicity was tested by feeding mice with a daily dose of 0 to 3.5 mg nivalenol/ kg bw for 4 or 12 weeks.
 The observations after 4 weeks were reduced body weight and food consumption.
 The reduction in body weight can be explained by statistical decrease in organ weight in thymus, spleen and kidneys.
 Whereas the consumption time was less for female mice in comparison to male mice.
 After 12 weeks the toxin consumption resulted in reduction of relative organ weight in both males and females.
 Hereby only the liver was affected and no histopathological changes were observed.